venunaik509/Multi-Database-Login-System/README.md

 PostgreSQL

-Firebase Realtime Database / Firestore
+Firebase Firestore / Realtime Database

-🚀 Module Details
-1️⃣ Django + MySQL Authentication

-Built using the Django framework

-Uses MySQL as the relational database

-Features registration, login, and input validation

-Demonstrates ORM usage and secure password handling

-2️⃣ Firebase Authentication

-Implements Google Firebase Authentication

-Supports secure login/signup with email/password
+**Module Descriptions**
+**Django + MySQL**

+A complete user authentication system built using Django’s built-in auth system and MySQL.
+It includes user registration, login, validation, and secure password storage.

+**Firebase Authentication**

-Firebase configuration is excluded for security reasons
+Implements Firebase’s email/password authentication.
+The Firebase configuration file is intentionally removed for security reasons and must be added manually by the user.

-Users must add their own Firebase config file before running

-3️⃣ Node.js + MongoDB Login System

-Developed with Express.js

-Uses MongoDB for storing and managing user data

-Includes password hashing, validation, and routing

-A great introduction to full-stack JS authentication

-4️⃣ PostgreSQL Login System

-Authentication built with PostgreSQL as the database

-Clean schema, secure queries, and backend integration

-Handles user registration and login processes

-🔐 Security Notice

-To protect sensitive information:
+**Node.js + MongoDB**

+A backend built with Express.js and connected to MongoDB.
+It handles user registration, login, password hashing, and form validation.

+**PostgreSQL Login System**

+A Node.js-based authentication module using PostgreSQL as the database.
+This includes secure queries and schema design.

+**Security Notice**

+Sensitive files such as:

 firebaseConfig.json

 .env files

+API keys

 Database credentials

-API keys

-have been intentionally removed from this repository.
+are not included in this repository to ensure security.

-Please configure your own credentials before running any module.
+Users must provide their own configuration before running any module.

-▶️ How to Run Each Module
-For Django + MySQL
-cd DJANGO_FOR_MYSQL
-pip install -r requirements.txt python manage.py runserver

-For Node.js + MongoDB
-cd project-form-mongodb
-npm install
-npm start

-For Firebase Auth

-Open the HTML file in your browser

-Add your Firebase configuration in your local environment

-For PostgreSQL Module
-cd project-form-postgreSQL
-npm install
-npm start

-🏆 What I Learned

-Through building these modules, I gained practical knowledge in:

-Designing and structuring login systems

-Working with multiple databases

-Understanding authentication flows

-Implementing password security & hashing

-Handling credentials safely

-Connecting backend frameworks to different database engines

-Managing multi-module projects in a clean structure

-This project helped strengthen both backend development skills and overall understanding of secure authentication.

-📌 Future Enhancements

-I plan to extend this project with:

-JWT-based authentication

-A unified front-end UI for all modules

-Redis-based session caching

-Docker containerization

-Role-based access control (RBAC)

-API documentation (Swagger/Postman)

-📄 License

-This project is meant for educational and demonstration purposes.
-Feel free to use or modify the code to support your own learning.